petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 TODO: Feature for uploading marked up PDF?

+These issues will also show up in the "To-do" section of the Calkit project homepage.

+## Pushing the PDF to the Calkit Cloud

+The default behavior of DVC is to not save pipeline outputs to the repo, but instead commit them to DVC.
+The Calkit Cloud serves as a DVC remote for us to push these artifacts to back them up.
+To get this to work

 ## Conclusions

 This setup will allow us to do the other things we'll